facebookresearch/ZeroSumEval/README.md

 ## License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

+ZeroSumEval collects model outputs in its logs for analysis and evaluation purposes.
+Each model's outputs are subject to the terms and conditions of the model's license and should be used in accordance with those terms.

 ## Star History